awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/upload-components.md

        - URI: s3://DOC-EXAMPLE-BUCKET/artifacts/com.example.HelloWorld/1.0.0/artifact.py
    ```
 **Note**
-You can add the `Unarchive: ZIP` option for a ZIP artifact to configure AWS IoT Greengrass Core devices to unzip the artifact when the component deploys\.
+You can add the `Unarchive: ZIP` option for a ZIP artifact to configure core devices to unzip the artifact when the component deploys\.

    For more information about recipes, see [AWS IoT Greengrass component recipe reference](component-recipe-reference.md)\.